shussain/dot-files/README.md

 For server VM, also run: packages_terminal_extra.sh

-For GUI environments, also run: packages_terminal_extra.sh and packages_gui.sh
+For GUI environments, also run: packages_terminal_extra.sh, packages_window_manger.sh and packages_gui.sh

 For development environments, also run: packages_terminal_extra.sh and packages_dev.sh